Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 The CMDB as a source for Enterprise Knowledge Management

 The CMDB is an open platform that can be used to store, manage and share knowledge assets.
-The CMDB provides a single point of reference for all IT assets in your organization.
+Also, the CMDB provides a single point of reference for all IT assets in your organization.
 It contains detailed information about each asset such as the owner, location, and status of use.

 The CMDB can be used to store the following types of knowledge: